Will Kentucky cover the spread vs. Kansas? Betting Trends, Record ATS

 - When Kentucky scored more than 68.1 points last season, it went 13-8 against the spread and 18-4 overall.

-- The Jayhawks put up an average of 75.4 points per game last year, 7.6 more points than the 67.8 the Wildcats allowed.
+- The Jayhawks' 75.4 points per game last year were 7.6 more points than the 67.8 the Wildcats allowed to opponents.

 Bet on this or any college basketball matchup at BetMGM